History of Strasbourg: German Empire

-1918 through 1939
+Interwar years (1918–1939)

 Following the defeat of the German empire in World War I and the abdication of the German Emperor, some revolutionary insurgents declared Alsace-Lorraine as an independent Republic, without preliminary referendum or vote.
 On 11 November 1918 (Armistice Day), communist insurgents proclaimed a "soviet government" in Strasbourg, following the example of Kurt Eisner in Munich as well as other German towns.
 French troops commanded by French general Henri Gouraud entered triumphantly in the city on 22 November.
-A major street of the city now bears the name of that date (Rue du 22 Novembre) which celebrates the entry of the French in the city.
+A major street of the city now bears the name of that date (Rue du 22 Novembre) which celebrates the entry of the French military in the city.
 Viewing the massive cheering crowd gathered under the balcony of Strasbourg's town hall, French President Raymond Poincaré stated that "the plebiscite is done".

 In 1919, following the Treaty of Versailles, the city was annexed by France in accordance with U.S. President Woodrow Wilson's "Fourteen Points" without a referendum.
 The date of the assignment was retroactively established on Armistice Day.
 Germans were expelled from the city and certain imperial monuments were destroyed, notably the statue of German Emperor William I. The French system of central government control posed several problems.
 The Strasbourgeois were overwhelmingly speakers of the Alsatian dialect (90%), and wished to maintain their local laws.
 This period favored the rise of new political movements such as the communists and the autonomists.

 In 1920, Strasbourg became the seat of the Central Commission for Navigation on the Rhine, previously located in Mannheim, one of the oldest European institutions.
 It moved into the former Imperial Palace.
 Thanks to the river traffic, the city regained a certain prosperity, which helped cushion the economic crisis of the 1930s.
 The autonomous port and rail links favored the development of industry, and in 1932 a new bourse was built.
 Several public housing projects were constructed during the late 1920s to accommodate the rising tide of workers, particularly the projects of Jules Siegfried, Louis Loucher and Alexandre Ribot.
-During the 1930, the population swelled with the arrive of Central European Jews, accompanied by a rise in antisemitism.
+During the 1930, the population swelled with the arrival of Central European Jews, accompanied by a rise in antisemitism.